AdaCore/learn/courses/advanced-spark/chapters/concurrency.rst

 This code is correct.

-Ceiling_Priority policy is respected.
+:ada:`Ceiling_Priority` policy is respected.
 Task never accesses a protected object with lower priority than its active priority.

 Note that PO can call procedure or function from another PO, but not an entry (possibly blocking).